North Attleborough Master Plan

 Jobs by Sector

-Job sectors that recorded the largest increases from 2010 to 2018 were Transportation and Warehousing, Information, and Arts Entertainment, and Recreation.
+Job sectors that recorded the largest increases from 2010 to 2019 were Transportation and Warehousing, Arts Entertainment, and Recreation, and Administrative and Waste Services.

 Number of Jobs by Business